safalbhattarai/safalfinaluiuxfoodhub/README.md

- Foodhub : A ordering App
+ Foodhub : A ordering website

 Foodhub is a full-featured, responsive food ordering  application built using the MERN stack (MongoDB, Express, React, Node.js) with Stripe payment integration.
 This project delivers a seamless experience for customers, administrators, and delivery personnel, combining a user-friendly frontend, a robust backend, and an intuitive admin panel into a single, comprehensive platform.